ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/Slurm_scripts/README.md

 input_fasta.emapper.annotations_KEGG_completion.tsv = Tab-delimited text file showing the found completion for each KEGG module.
 The columns from left to right are: KEGG entry, KEGG name, highest completion expressed as a fraction, the genes comprising the most complete pathways, and any potential non-essential genes found for the module.

+input_fasta.emapper.annotations_pathway_and_BRITE: Tab-delimited text file containing two columns.
+The first column is every KEGG pathway or BRITE category with any assigned gene, listed in hierarchical fashion.
+The second column is the number of genes found for the pathway or BRITE category within the EggNOG output, given as a fraction of the total number of genes known for the category (e.g. 3/14).